 Collections include artifacts and displays on the geology, natural resources, culture, history, and prehistory that make up the story of Idaho and our region.

-The Archival Collection at the Museum of Idaho is comprised primary source documents and materials, including a large collection of historic and/or regional photographs and a non-circulating regional library.
+The archival collection at the Museum of Idaho is comprised of primary source documents and materials, including a large collection of historic and/or regional photographs and a non-circulating regional library.
 The archival collection is also host to large historic collections, such as:

 - early logbooks and tax ledgers from Bonneville County;

 - documents related to Argonne West and EBR-1 and 2;